ppamidimarri/TeslaCamMerge/README.md

 **F. Install and configure rclone**

+If you do not need the ability to upload your videos to the cloud, you can safely skip this section F. If you skip this section, you can also skip step 12 in section G below.

 1. `wget https://downloads.rclone.org/rclone-current-linux-arm.zip`
 2. `unzip rclone-current-linux-arm.zip`
 3. `sudo cp rclone-v????-linux-arm/rclone /usr/local/bin/`
-4. `rclone config` and create a remote with the name `gdrive` of type `drive`, with access of `drive.file`
+4. `rclone config` and create a remote (e.g. with the name `gdrive` of type `drive`, with access of `drive.file`)
 5. `rm rclone*` to remove unneded files
-6. In your Google Drive account, create a folder called `TeslaCam` for the uploaded videos
+6. In your cloud (e.g. Google Drive) account, create a folder called `TeslaCam` for the uploaded videos

 **G. Install the python scripts and service files**
 1. `cd ~`